daattali/beautiful-jekyll/_posts/2021-01-29-throw-out-the-cleaning-routine-and-try-this-instead.md

 ##### Throw out the cleaning routine and try prioritizing instead:

 Priorities can be applied to cleaning too, which brings me to the current method I'm using for cleaning our home.
 To be fair, I jump around different methods depending on what's going on with our family or season of life like [this method](https://www.simplehomemom.com/how-to-design-a-simple-cleaning-routine/) in the past and I also tried out [the Organised mom's method](https://www.theorganisedmum.blog/tomm/), but this is working really well for me right now – which is throwing out the cleaning routine (ha)!
 PS - We have four kids and three adults here and full time homeschool just for reference.

 ## Throw Out the Cleaning Routine and Try This Instead

-**THE MASTER TASK CLEANING LIST:**
+**THE MASTER CLEANING TASK  LIST:**

-**What is the master task cleaning list?** It's exactly as described.
+**What is the master task cleaning list?** A master cleaning task list is exactly as described.
 I started with a page in my [bullet journal](https://www.oprahmag.com/life/work-money/a32155559/how-to-start-a-bullet-journal/) that has all of the cleaning tasks you can think of and categorized, even things I don't think of often like cleaning the oven.
 I then moved onto a nice printable I created and popped it into our home management binder.
 Scroll down to grab your own printable of the master cleaning task list too!

 **How do I use the master task cleaning list?** I plan my days the night before for the next day usually (see my blog [here](https://www.simplehomemom.com/a-simple-daily-planning-method/) on my daily planning method), and focus on my top priorities - usually three in every category.
 Under the home category, I pick usually three priorities to focus on and will pull from the master task cleaning list.
 Sometimes I throw in a decluttering or organizing task, but for the most part it's cleaning since we just do [maintenance decluttering](https://www.simplehomemom.com/three-key-steps-to-maintaining-decluttering-sanity-with-kids/) periodically right now.